Blog

 Choking First Aid for Infants

-Choking is a common cause of injury and death in children.
-While this is scary, the good news is that choking is usually preventable.
-If you do observe a baby choking, follow the steps below in Choking First Aid for Infants and call 911.
-You can also learn more first aid skills before baby arrives […]
+updated Sept 29, 2025 – Choking is a common cause of injury and death in children.
+While this sounds scary, the good news is that choking is usually preventable.
+By learning choking first aid for infants and how to reduce risks, parents and caregivers can respond quickly and confidently if it ever happens.
+You can […]

 Baby Milestones: Updated